khaledbnmohamed/basic-ticketing-system-PlanRadar/README.md

 * running the tests using `docker-compose exec  ticketer rspec`

 ## Backend Routes
+### Tickets
 * Routes are following REST, so you can see all user tickets at `http://localhost:3000/users/:user_id/tickets`
 * You can also create a new ticket at POST `http://localhost:3000/users/:user_id/tickets`
 * You can also update a ticket at PUT `http://localhost:3000/users/:user_id/tickets/:ticket_id`
+* You can also get a ticket at GET `http://localhost:3000/users/:user_id/tickets/:ticket_id`
 * You can also delete a ticket at DELETE `http://localhost:3000/users/:user_id/tickets/:ticket_id`

+### Users

+* You can also create a new user at POST `http://localhost:3000/users`
+* You can also update a user at PUT `http://localhost:3000/users/:user_id`
+* You can also get a user at GET `http://localhost:3000/users/:user_id`
+* You can also delete a user at DELETE `http://localhost:3000/users/:user_id`
 ## Frontend Routes

 * You can see tickets list at `http://localhost:3001/users/:user_id/tickets`
-* Click on the pen icon to edit the ticket
+* Click on the pen icon to edit the ticket or using `http://localhost:3001/users/:user_id/tickets/:ticket_id/edit`
 * Click on the New button for new ticket

 ![2.png](2.png)